Jette Field, North Sea, Norway

-Although Jette is a small field, its development represents significant benefits for the operator and for Norway.
+Although Jette is a small field, its development represents significant benefits for the operator and Norway.
 Small fields such as Jette can be rapidly put into production using existing infrastructure.
 It also helps in making maximum utilisation of the infrastructure.

 Discovery of Jette oil field